Bankruptcy Attorney in Queens

 Your success is our success—our contingency fee model means you don’t pay unless we recover for you.

-Which Type of Bankruptcy Is Appropriate for Businesses?
+Which Type of Bankruptcy Is Appropriate for Businesses in Queens?

 Chapter 7 can help small businesses discharge their debts and close operations.
 For larger companies or enterprises that want to continue, there is another option: Chapter 11.
 This type of bankruptcy allows businesses to restructure their debts and sustain operations.
 Generally, it is the most appropriate choice for companies that have a chance of regaining financial viability but need relief from debt.